keli-wen/gitai-cli/README.md

 1. **Set up API Keys (Environment Variables):**

    GitAI CLI needs API keys for the LLM providers you intend to use.
 Create a `.env` file in your project root or set these globally in your shell environment.
-See `.env-example` for a template:
+See `.env-example` for a template (created by `gitai init`):

    ```env
    OPENAI_API_KEY="Your OpenAI API Key"